UN extends Syria aid operation mandate | DW | 09.07.2021

 Recently, Russia — a steadfast ally of the Syrian regime — used its power in the Security Council to close three of the four border crossings the UN had used to transport food and medical supplies into the country.

+"The Syrian government has shown time and time again that it has no interest in allowing humanitarian aid to go across the front lines," according to Louis Charbonneau, United Nations director at Human Rights Watch (HRW).

+"On the contrary, they've done everything they could to obstruct it," he told DW.

 Observers at the UNSC say two factors may have played a role in Moscow's change of heart.
-The first is the shift in relations set in motion by US President Joe Biden, with whom Russian President Vladimir Putin discussed Syria while recently meeting in Geneva, Switzerland.
+The first is the shift in relations set in motion by US President Joe Biden, with whom Russian President Vladimir Putin discussed Syria when the two met in Switzerland in June.

 According to the UN, Turkey already houses more than 3.6 million Syrian refugees.